-There are no grounds for making the further calculations the complainants want in working out the interim adjustment.
-They are not a determinant of the wages of taxpayers in Austria and they are attributable not to any changes in Austrian tax law but to a desire to refund part of the sums taxpayers spend on social insurance.
-The Agency's General Service staff come under a different social security scheme.
+The impugned decisions are lawful: there were no valid grounds for allowing the items the complainants mentioned to enter in the reckoning of the adjustment inasmuch as they did not arise out of any change in Austria's tax law, but from a desire to refund part of the sums taxpayers spend on social insurance.
+But officials in the General Service staff come under a different social security scheme.

-According to the Commission's methodology any interim adjustment should have effects likely to be confirmed by later salary surveys.
+What is more, under the "general methodology" which the Commission adopted in 1985 interim adjustments are subject to confirmation in later salary surveys.
 So it would have been ill-advised to raise salaries only to have to "freeze" them after the next salary survey because of the revised methodology the Commission approved in 1992.

-The Agency alleges, lastly, that what it calls the "ad hoc" agreement of 1989 did not establish a practice, especially since the tax reforms of 1989 and 1994 were different.
+UNIDO alleges, lastly, that what it calls the "ad hoc" agreement of 1989 did not establish a practice, especially since the tax reforms of 1989 and 1994 were different.